bcgov/digital-policy/README.md

 **How to Contribute**

-You can contribute issues directly to this GitHub repository.
+You can contribute issues directly to this repository.

 We are also seeking feedback on draft Digital Principles, which are available at https://github.com/bcgov/digital-principles.

 **License**